 The Normalized Difference Vegetation Index (NDVI), derived from remote sensing measurements by Landsat Program satellites, is used to assess the extent and quality of the riparian vegetation in the Prado Basin over a long-term historical period.
 NDVI is a commonly used numerical indicator of vegetation health that can be calculated from satellite remote-sensing measurements (Ke et al., 2015; Xue, J. and Su, B., 2017).
-NDVI is calculated from visible and near-infrared radiation reflected by vegetation, is an index of greenness correlated with photosynthesis, and can be used to assess spatial and temporal changes in the distribution and productivity of vegetation (Pettorelli, 2013).
-Appendix A provides background information on NDVI, explains why NDVI was chosen as an analytical tool for the PBHSP, discusses advantages and limitations of NDVI, and describes how NDVI estimates were used for the PBHSP.
+NDVI is calculated from visible and near-infrared radiation reflected by vegetation and is an index of greenness correlated with photosynthesis that can be used to assess spatial and temporal changes in the distribution and productivity of vegetation (Pettorelli, 2013).
+Areas where the NDVI is higher have greener vegetation than areas where NDVI is lower, indicating areas where the overall vegetation is healthy.
+Although NDVI does not provide species-specific vegetation information, the regional scale of NDVI makes it an appropriate "first indicator" of regional changes in the extent and quality of riparian vegetation.
+Additionally, there is NDVI data for the entire extent of the Prado Basin dating from the early 1980s to present, which allow us to characterize the history of the spatial extent and quality of the riparian vegetation prior to and after the implementation of Peace II activities (2007).
+A limitation of NDVI data is that it is a composite view of plant species diversity, form, structure, density, and vigor.
+As such, changes in NDVI may be caused by various changes in riparian habitat (Markon et al., 1995; Markon and Peterson, 2002).
+In other words, NDVI does not provide a complete picture of how and why vegetative changes are occurring; it simply indicates a change in vegetation.
+These changes can then be ground-truthed using other types of monitoring.
+Appendix A provides background information on NDVI, further explains why NDVI was chosen as an analytical tool for the PBHSP, discusses additional advantages and limitations of NDVI, and describes how NDVI estimates were used for the PBHSP.

-For the current reporting period, NDVI estimates were collected from the United States Geological Survey (USGS) using the Earth Resources Observation and Science (EROS) Center Science Processing Architecture (ESPA) On Demand Interface3 (USGS, 2017b) over the period November 2021 through October 2022 to span the entire growing-season period (March-October 2022).
+For the current reporting period, NDVI estimates were collected from the United States Geological Survey (USGS) using the Earth Resources Observation and Science (EROS) Center Science Processing Architecture (ESPA) On Demand Interface5 (USGS, 2017b) over the period of November 2022 through October 2023 to span the entire growing-season period (March-October 2023).
 To obtain complete spatial coverage of the Prado Basin area, NDVI estimates were requested for all Landsat scenes for Path 040, Rows 036 and 037 from the Landsat 7, Landsat 8, and Landsat 9 satellites.
-The Landsat 9 satellite was launched in September 2021 so this current reporting period is the first year with NDVI data from Landsat 9.
 The NDVI were processed and uploaded to Watermaster's centralized relational database, HydroDaVESM, which includes tools to manage, review, and extract NDVI estimates.
 The frequency of NDVI estimates from the Landsat 7, 8 and 9 satellites is every one to eight days.
 However, not all NDVI estimates are useable due to disturbances that can be caused by cloud cover, unfavorable atmospheric conditions, or satellite equipment malfunction.
 NDVI estimates were reviewed for these disturbances and excluded from analysis if they were determined erroneous due to these disturbances.
 Appendix A describes how the NDVI estimates were collected, reviewed, and assembled for the PBHSP.